jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/ScalarUnit.md

 uint32_t GPRs[3][64];
 ```

-The `[3]` is always indexed as `[CurrentThread]`, i.e. each Tensix thread has 64 GPRs, and each thread has exclusive access its own GPRs (there is no cross-thread access).
+The `[3]` is always indexed as `[CurrentThread]`, i.e. each Tensix thread has 64 GPRs, and each thread has exclusive access to its own GPRs (there is no cross-thread access).
 Some instructions access an aligned group of four GPRs, and some instructions can access either the low 16-bit or high 16-bit part of a GPR.

 ## RISCV access to GPRs